I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/nf-gpioclx-gpio-clx-unregisterclient.md

 <p>Typically, the GPIO controller driver calls this method from its <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-unload.md">EvtDriverUnload</a> event callback function, which runs shortly before the driver unloads.</p>

-<p>A GPIO controller driver calls this method to cancel its registration.
-The driver registered in a previous call to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439490">GPIO_CLX_RegisterClient</a> method.</p>

-<p>Typically, the GPIO controller driver calls this method from its <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-unload.md">EvtDriverUnload</a> event callback function, which runs shortly before the driver unloads.</p>

 ## -requirements
 <table>
 <tr>